Elmer Keith: Magnum revolvers

 The .41 Magnum, released in 1964, was an attempt to reach a middle ground between the .357 and .44 Magnum cartridges.
 The .357 Magnum was adequate for hunting deer-sized game, but the limited power meant it needed to be used by a skilled marksman.
 The .44 Magnum provided far more power, easily taking deer-sized game, but recoil and muzzle blast are substantial, at least in the earliest commercial loadings.
-The .41 Magnum, inspired by the older, obsolete .41 Long Colt cartridge, was intended to provide more power than the .357 Magnum with less recoil and muzzle blast than the .44 Magnum.
-The .41 Magnum used a completely new case (unlike the .357 Magnum and .44 Magnum which were based on existing cases), and used a .410" bullet instead of the earlier .41 Colt and .38-40's roughly .400" diameter bullet, while pushing the new .410" bullet to similar velocities as achieved by the .357 and .44 Magnum bullets.
+The .41 Magnum, inspired by the older, obsolete .41 Long Colt Cartridge, was intended to provide more power than the .357 Magnum with less recoil and muzzle blast than the .44 Magnum.
+The .41 Magnum used a completely new case (unlike the .357 Magnum and .44 Magnum which were based on existing cases) and used a .410" bullet instead of the earlier .41 Colt and .38-40's roughly .400" diameter bullet, while pushing the new .410" bullet to similar velocities as achieved by the .357 and .44 Magnum bullets.
 However, while there was (and still is) a small community of shooters preferring the .41 Magnum, the round failed to achieve a similar high degree of popularity.
-Some police, to whom the .41 Magnum was initially marketed, were happy with the .38 Special or .357 Magnum, and many officers had no interest in anything more powerful, and which also delivered greater blast and recoil that could place the shooter at a disadvantage in a gunfight requiring fast follow-up shots.
-Some police departments adopted the 41 Magnum with a reduced load designed for police use, and were quite happy the added power required only one hit to put an opponent down.
+Some police, to whom the .41 Magnum was initially marketed, were happy with the .38 Special or .357 Magnum, and many officers had no interest in anything more powerful, which also delivered greater blast and recoil that could place the shooter at a disadvantage in a gunfight requiring fast follow-up shots.
+Some police departments adopted the 41 Magnum with a reduced load designed for police use and were quite happy the added power required only one hit to put an opponent down.
 Hunters likewise stayed with the more commonly available .44 Magnum, which could be used with full power factory loads, less powerful handloads, or commercial .44 Special ammunition as needed.